ibaaj/privacy-tools/README.md

 | [TemporaryContainer](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) | Every new tab is a new temporary container. |
 | [Libredirect](https://addons.mozilla.org/en-GB/firefox/addon/libredirect/) | Redirects Twitter, YouTube, Instagram and more to privacy friendly alternatives (tracking bypass service). |

-I also use [LanguageTool](https://addons.mozilla.org/fr/firefox/addon/languagetool/) and [Grammelecte](https://addons.mozilla.org/en-US/firefox/addon/grammalecte-fr/) (for french) as grammar and spell checkers.
+Off topic: I also use [LanguageTool](https://addons.mozilla.org/fr/firefox/addon/languagetool/) and [Grammelecte](https://addons.mozilla.org/en-US/firefox/addon/grammalecte-fr/) (for french) as grammar and spell checkers.
 I use [cliget](https://addons.mozilla.org/fr/firefox/addon/cliget/) to simplify the download process when you have many files to download and you are logged on a website and [updatescanner](https://addons.mozilla.org/fr/firefox/addon/update-scanner/) for checking if a web page has been modified.

 # DNS